 Switzerland’s largest city might have a reputation as being a center of international banking, but this is a town that knows how to mix business with pleasure.
-Whether you prefer lounging by the lake, sipping coffee in a riverside café or hitting the ski slopes of the nearby Alps, there are plenty of options to keep you busy during a day in Zurich.
+Whether you prefer lounging by the lake, sipping coffee in a riverside café or hitting the ski slopes of the nearby Alps, there are plenty of options for how to spend one day in Zurich.

 Start off with a wander around the historic old town, where the city’s two landmarks cathedrals occupy opposite sides of the Limmat River.
 The medieval Fraumuenster, with its blue-tinted spire and intricate stained glass windows, and the gothic towers of the imposing Grossmuenster are equally impressive.
 Pass through cobbled streets of the charming Niederdorf district on the way to explore Zurich’s museums.
 The Kunsthaus art museum warrants a visit, with an impressive collection of Swiss artwork, as does the Landesmuseum, the country’s biggest history museum.